Salon Business Plan Template: How-To Guide + Example

 Competitive Advantage

-• Great service at an affordable price: The complete array of hair services offered by [Company Name] nearly equals the most premium positioned competitor, LUX CUTS.
-However, [Company Name] will offer these services at a much more affordable price.
+• Great service at an affordable price: The complete array of hair services offered by [Salon Name] nearly equals the most premium-positioned competitor, LUX CUTS.
+However, [Salon Name] will offer these services at a much more affordable price.

-• Relationships: Having lived in the community for 25 years, [Founder’s Name] knows all the local leaders, newspapers and other influences.
-As such, it will be relatively easy for [Company Name] to build brand awareness and an initial customer base.
+• Relationships: Having lived in the community for 25 years, [Salon Owner] knows all the local leaders, newspapers, and other influences.
+As such, it will be relatively easy for [Salon Name] to build brand awareness and an initial customer base.

 VI.
 Marketing Plan

-[Company name] seeks to position itself as a respectable, upper-middle-market competitor in the hair salon market.
-Customers can expect to receive professional hair care from familiar hair cutters for a price somewhere between discount chains and luxury establishments.
+[Salon name] seeks to position itself as a respectable, upper-middle-market competitor in the salon market.
+Customers can expect to receive professional hair care from familiar stylists for a price somewhere between discount chains and luxury establishments.

 • Convenient location